msegar/MMBIRFinder/README.md

 MMBIRFinder
 ===========

-A bionformatics tool to detect template-switching events associated with microhomology-mediated break-induced replication.

 MMBIRFinder is a bioinformatics tool to detect microhomology-mediated break-induced replication(MMBIR) events.

 Specifically, MMBIRFinder detects template-switching events associated with MMBIR.